Medicare Part A — hospital coverage and what it actually pays for

 The first time my father went to the hospital after turning 65, I thought Medicare Part A would just handle it.
 He had a fall, broke his hip, needed surgery, spent five days in the hospital followed by two weeks in a skilled nursing facility.
 I assumed Medicare covered all of it and didn't pay much attention to the bills.
 Then the bills started coming, and I realized I had no idea what Medicare Part A actually paid for or what my father's actual out-of-pocket costs would be.

 When you're managing your parent's healthcare, Part A feels like it should be the straightforward one.
-It's hospital coverage, which sounds simple enough.
+Hospital coverage sounds simple enough.
 In reality, Part A is surprisingly specific about what it covers and what the costs are.
-The good news is that Part A usually doesn't have a monthly premium—your parent paid for it over their working years.
+The good news is that Part A usually doesn't have a monthly premium because your parent paid for it over their working years.
+According to CMS, about 99 percent of Medicare beneficiaries qualify for premium-free Part A based on their work history or their spouse's work history.
 The catch is understanding when it pays, how much it pays, and what your parent has to pay instead.

 This matters because hospital bills are huge.
 A single night in the hospital can cost thousands of dollars before insurance.
 A week of skilled nursing facility care can run into tens of thousands.
-If you understand Part A before your parent needs it, you won't be shocked when the bills come, and you can actually plan around it instead of scrambling.
+If you understand Part A before your parent needs it, you won't be shocked when the bills come, and you can actually plan around it.

 What Part A Actually Covers

-Medicare Part A covers three main things: inpatient hospital stays, skilled nursing facility care, and home health services.
-It also covers hospice, but that's worth its own section because it's different from the others.
+Medicare Part A covers three main categories: inpatient hospital stays, skilled nursing facility care, and home health services.
+It also covers hospice, which works differently enough to deserve its own section.

-Inpatient hospital means your parent is admitted to the hospital and stays overnight.
-Part A covers this after your parent pays a deductible.
-The deductible resets once per calendar year.
-It's substantial—over a thousand dollars as of 2025,but once it's paid, Medicare covers your parent's hospital stay.
+Inpatient hospital means your parent is formally admitted to the hospital and stays overnight.
+Part A covers this after your parent pays the deductible.
+According to CMS, the Part A deductible for 2025 is $1,676 per benefit period.
+Once it's paid, Medicare covers the hospital stay for the first 60 days.

 Skilled nursing facility, or SNF, is not the same as a regular nursing home.
 This is important.
-A skilled nursing facility is where your parent goes for medical care,physical therapy after hip surgery, wound care after an infection, medication management after a stroke.
+A skilled nursing facility is where your parent goes for medical care: physical therapy after hip surgery, wound care after an infection, medication management after a stroke.
 Medicare only covers SNF care if it follows a qualifying hospital stay.
-Your parent has to be admitted to the hospital, stay at least three days, and then be transferred to a skilled nursing facility.
+Your parent has to be admitted to the hospital, stay at least three consecutive days as an inpatient, and then be transferred to a skilled nursing facility.
 They can't just walk into a nursing home and expect Medicare to pay.

 Home health services means a nurse or therapist comes to your parent's home to provide medical care.
 Part A covers this if your parent is homebound and being treated by a doctor for a medical condition.
 It might be skilled nursing, physical therapy, occupational therapy, or speech therapy.
 It's not covered if your parent just needs help around the house with cleaning or personal care.
 It has to be medical.

-Hospice is covered by Part A when life expectancy is six months or less.
-Hospice coverage is remarkably comprehensive.
-It covers medications, equipment, counseling, and respite care.
-It covers visits from doctors, nurses, chaplains, and social workers.
+Hospice is covered by Part A when life expectancy is six months or less as certified by a doctor.
+Hospice coverage is remarkably comprehensive, covering medications, equipment, counseling, and respite care.
+According to Medicare.gov, hospice benefits include physician services, nursing care, medical equipment, medical supplies, drugs for symptom control, aide and homemaker services, grief counseling, and short-term respite care.
 This is actually one of Medicare's most generous benefits, and it's severely underused because people don't understand what it covers.

 Hospital Coverage: The Numbers That Matter

-Here's where the details get important.
 Your parent's hospital costs under Part A depend on how long they stay.
+The cost structure is tiered, and each tier is significantly more expensive than the last.

 For the first 60 days in the hospital, after paying the deductible, Medicare covers all the costs.
 Your parent doesn't pay anything else.
 This includes the hospital room, meals, tests, medications given in the hospital, and supplies.

 Days 61 through 90 are different.
-Medicare still covers most of it, but your parent now pays a daily copay for each of those days.
-That copay is substantial and increases every year.
-As of 2025, it's around $400 per day.
-If your parent is in the hospital for 75 days, they're paying the copay for 15 of those days.
-That's $6,000 out of pocket on top of the initial deductible.
+Medicare still covers most of it, but your parent now pays a daily copay.
+According to CMS, the daily copay for days 61 through 90 in 2025 is $419 per day.
+If your parent is in the hospital for 75 days, they're paying that copay for 15 of those days.
+That's $6,285 out of pocket on top of the initial deductible.

 Beyond 90 days, Medicare gets even more restrictive.
-Your parent has "lifetime reserve days",60 of them total, and they don't reset.
-Once they use those 60 reserve days, Medicare stops paying, and your parent pays everything.
+Your parent has lifetime reserve days, 60 of them total, and they never reset.
+Once they use those 60 reserve days over their entire lifetime, Medicare stops paying and your parent pays everything.
+According to CMS, the coinsurance for lifetime reserve days in 2025 is $838 per day.
 Most people never hit this limit.
 But if your parent has a serious, ongoing condition that requires extended hospitalization, it's a real consideration.

 This is why people get surprised.
 They think the hospital is "covered" by Medicare and don't realize they're paying a daily copay for stays over 60 days.
 They don't plan for it.
-Then a week into day 65, they get a bill for thousands of dollars.
+Then a week past day 60, they get a bill for thousands of dollars.

 Skilled Nursing: Not What Most People Think

-Skilled nursing facility care is where I see the most confusion.
+Skilled nursing facility care is where the most confusion happens.
 People hear "nursing home" and think Medicare covers nursing home care.
 It doesn't, unless the nursing home is specifically functioning as a skilled nursing facility and the stay follows a qualifying hospital stay.

-Your parent can't just go into a nursing home and have Medicare pay for it.
+Your parent can't just go into a nursing home and have Medicare pay.
 They have to come out of a hospital first.
-They have to have been admitted to that hospital, meaning they spent time there as an inpatient.
-Some quick visits to the ER or urgent care don't count.
-It has to be an admission.
+They have to have been admitted to that hospital as an inpatient, not just under observation status.
+Some ER visits or brief hospital stays under "observation" don't count as inpatient admissions, even if your parent spent the night.
+It has to be a formal admission, and the stay must be at least three consecutive days.
+CMS has specific guidelines on what constitutes an inpatient admission versus observation status, and this distinction catches many families off guard.

 Then the skilled nursing has to be for something medical that the hospital is referring them for.
-Usually it's physical therapy after surgery.
-Sometimes it's wound care or IV medications.
+Usually it's physical therapy after surgery, wound care, or IV medications.
 It's therapy or medical management, not just living assistance.

 Once your parent is in the skilled nursing facility on a Part A-covered stay, coverage lasts up to 100 days.
 But it's not free for all 100 days.

-The first 20 days are covered at 100% after your parent pays the deductible.
-Well, technically they don't pay the deductible again because they already paid it for the hospital stay.
-So the first 20 days are fully covered.
+The first 20 days are covered at 100 percent.
+Your parent doesn't pay a separate deductible because they already paid the Part A deductible for the hospital stay.

-Days 21 through 100 require your parent to pay a daily copay.
-This copay is lower than the hospital copay, but it's still significant,around $200 per day.
-If your parent is in the skilled nursing facility for 60 days, they're paying the copay for 40 days.
-That's $8,000 out of pocket.
+Days 21 through 100 require a daily copay.
+According to CMS, the daily copay for skilled nursing facility days 21 through 100 in 2025 is $209.50 per day.
+If your parent is in the skilled nursing facility for 60 days, they're paying that copay for 40 of those days.
+That's $8,380 out of pocket.

 After 100 days, Medicare stops paying.
-If your parent still needs facility care, they're paying everything themselves or relying on other insurance like Medicaid or private long-term care insurance.
+If your parent still needs facility care, they're paying everything themselves or relying on Medicaid or private long-term care insurance.

-This is important to understand because people come out of the hospital thinking "Medicare is covering my recovery" and don't realize they're racking up bills in the skilled nursing facility.
-When they finally leave after 60 days and get the bill for $8,000, it's a shock.
+This is important to understand because people come out of the hospital thinking "Medicare is covering my recovery" and don't realize they're accumulating bills in the skilled nursing facility.

 The Hospice Benefit: Medicare's Most Generous Coverage